kparnis3/GameJam-2022/README.md

 State of mind is set in the mind of the elderly man.
 The mind is made to look like a maze, in which the player has to navigate through to collect the memories and avoid the enemies.
-It is also worth noticing that all of the artwork was created by our designers, whilst all sounds were chosen to ensure a captivating experience.
-We believe that despite the short time frame given for developing this game, the result is enjoyable whilst promoting values such as respect and teamwork.

 ## Video
 https://github.com/kparnis3/GameJam-2023/assets/81303628/4c5a31f7-52af-43c4-b69b-e74ef1314ad3